zhangjq0908/Easer/docs/en/HOWTO.md

 Both `EventPlugin` and `OperationPlugin` are commented in some detail.

-Either an `EventPlugin` or `OperationPlugin` will need to implement it relevant UI, by implementing a subclass of `ryey.easer.commons.plugindef.PluginViewFragment`.
+Either an `EventPlugin` or `OperationPlugin` will need to implement it relevant UI, by implementing a subclass of `ryey.easer.plugins.PluginViewFragment`.

 Some common subclasses are already in `ryey.easer.plugins` or its sub-package.
 You can use them as you wish.